 If a borrower has a buy to let investment, this can be classed as good debt as the property is generally an appreciating asset.
 In addition, any monthly rental income is covering the monthly mortgage payment (or at least it should be if done correctly).
 Having good debt can work in your favour.
 This is because it shows lenders that you’re able to manage payments on a month to month basis.

-Even with bad debt and a bad credit report, the right advisor can demonstrate to lenders that the applicant is not high risk, which largely depends on the borrower’s current situation.
+Even with a lot of debt and a poor credit score, the right advisor can demonstrate to lenders that the applicant is not high risk, which largely depends on the borrower’s current situation.
 Our advisors have a wealth of experience in bad credit mortgages and have helped many applicants secure mortgages, even when declined by previous companies due to adverse credit.

-To improve your chances of obtaining an adverse credit mortgage, be sure to utilise a bad credit mortgage broker.
+Utilise a bad credit mortgage broker to improve your chances of obtaining a mortgage.
 They’ll not only be able to help you in applying for a mortgage but will also inform you on how to clean your credit file and really get the most from your mortgage.